RIKEN-RCCS/lens3/v1/doc/design.md

 | uu:uid          | user-info | |
 | um:claim        | uid       | Optional |

-__cf:api__ and __cf:mux__ entries store the settings of services.
+The Setting-Table stores semi-static information.

-__cf:mux:mux-name__ is used to give a specific setting to each Mux service, whose mux-name is given by "LENS3-MUX-NAME" at a start of a service in environment variables.
+__cf:api__ and __cf:mux__ (literal strings) entries store the settings of services.  __cf:mux:mux-name__ is used to give a specific setting to each Mux service, whose mux-name is given by "LENS3_MUX_NAME" at a start of a service in environment variables.

 A __uu:uid__ entry is a record of a user-info: {"uid", "groups", "claim", "enabled", "modification_time"}, where "groups" is a string